N-ihewulezi/climate-change-twitter-analysis/README.md

 1. How have public sentiment and climate change stance shifted over 14 years?
 2. Which topics and regions are driving the most divisive or aggressive discourse?
+3. How do believers and deniers differ behaviorally?
+4. Is there any relationship between temperature anomalies and online sentiment?
+5. Which topics dominated climate discussions across different years?

 ---